 Why Musicians Often Struggle with Substances

-Austin musicians participating in a group therapy session focused on recovery unplugged and emotional healing through music.
+Austin musicians participating in a group therapy session focused on recovery and emotional healing through music.

 Key Takeaways

-• Substance risk in music arises from touring stress, easy access, venue culture, myths about creativity, and a lack of awareness promoted by recovery unplugged.
+• Substance risk in music arises from touring stress, easy access, venue culture, myths about creativity, and a lack of awareness about safer coping strategies and early warning signs.

 • Early signs include rising tolerance, using to play or sleep, missed rehearsals, and conflicts with bandmates.